This article is part of a Don’t Throw It Out! series on how to preserve fresh foods and avoid food waste.

 Oven drying, using either a conventional gas or electric oven, is a good choice if you are drying for the first time, want to make beef or other meat jerkies or only want to do occasional drying.
 After drying a few foods, if you want to dry larger amounts or dry foods more often, consider using a solar dryer.

 Solar drying utilizes a collector, which traps heat and makes it possible to dry foods in any climate.
 The collector is a specially designed covered box that increases the drying temperature and maximizes air circulation.
-You can find do-it-yourself instructions here.
+You can find do-it-yourself instructions here and in our more comprehensive article.

-- Before you store onions, sort them for quality and firmness.
+Before you store onions, sort them for quality and firmness.
 Use bruised or softer onions first.
-Keep firm onions in separate containers and plan to use last.
-Store onions in a cool (40 F to 50 F), dry (60% to 70% RH) location.
+Keep firm onions in separate containers and plan to use them last.
+Store onions in a cool, dry location.

-- Store firm, unblemished potatoes in complete darkness, such as inside paper bags, covered wooden boxes, tin pails or buried in dry sand.
-Sprouting indicates the potatoes are too warm, or are stored next to apples or onions.
-Store potatoes in a cold (32 F to 40 F), dry (60% to 70% RH) location.
+Store firm, unblemished potatoes in complete darkness, such as inside paper bags, covered wooden boxes, tin pails or buried in dry sand.
+Sprouting indicates the potatoes are too warm or are stored next to apples or onions.
+Store potatoes in a cold, dry location.

 Making your own vinegar from food waste